Check off these boxes to ensure your paid search marketing strategies are on the right track for your software-as-a-service (SaaS) brand.

 - Tips for optimizing your SaaS landing pages

-Like most digital marketing methods, PPC (or paid search) advertising isn’t one size fits all.
+As one of the most effective digital marketing tactics in terms of ROI, pay-per-click (also known as PPC or paid search) ads can help ensure your SaaS company is set up to forge ahead.
+Like most digital marketing methods, this strategy isn’t one size fits all.
 So, how can you make it work for your SaaS brand?
 Read on to find out.

 1. Focus on credibility to convert visitors to leads

 When it comes to PPC for SaaS companies, it’s key to establish credibility from the beginning.
 If you look at users who are finding their way to you through a search engine, they may not be acquainted with your company (unless they’re searching through a brand term, of course).

 Because of this, you want to make it clear to someone unfamiliar with your offering that your company is legit right off the bat.
 One effective way we’ve seen of doing this is to align your brand with well-known clients.
 If you have big-name Fortune 500 clients in your roster, it’s wise to leverage that.
 As long as there’s a level of recognizability, it’s a good idea to include those logos on your landing page (with permission).